 AVG — Strong Malware Protection & Fast Scans

-AVG shares the same antivirus engine as Avast, meaning it also achieved a perfect 100% detection rate in my tests.
+AVG uses the same antivirus engine as Avast, so it’s no surprise that it, too, achieved a perfect 100% detection rate in my tests.
 Like Avast, AVG offers 6 types of scans.
 Its Deep Scan is similar to Avast’s Full Virus Scan and is just as thorough.
-Plus, it only took 45 minutes to complete — which is on par with the best antiviruses on the market.
+Plus, it only took 45 minutes to complete — which is slightly faster than Avast despite being the same engine.
+It’s on par with the best antiviruses on the market.
 The real-time protection blocked malware downloads and even disconnected me from malicious web servers.

 However, AVG’s ransomware protection could be improved — it only protects specific files and folders.
-Despite this, AVG’s Deep Scan and real-time protection make it an excellent choice for malware defense, offering reliable security with effective scanning and threat-blocking features.
+Despite this, AVG’s effective and fast Deep Scan and real-time protection (with a perfect detection score) make it an excellent choice for protecting your devices.

 Avast — Strong Web Protection With Minimal False Positives

 Avast provides good web security, blocking dangerous websites and phishing attempts.
-In my tests, it consistently flagged phishing sites that were not detected by major browsers’s built-in protections.
+In my tests, it consistently flagged phishing sites that were not detected by major browsers’ built-in protections.
+There’s a browser extension, too, that blocks trackers, automatically accepts necessary cookies, and opts you out of ads.
+It genuinely improved my browsing experience by reducing the number of annoying pop-ups.

 It also includes a real-time web shield that blocks harmful downloads and potentially unsafe files.
 While Avast is generally very accurate, it occasionally flagged legitimate sites I was trying to visit as suspicious.
 Even worse, whitelisting them with the Premium Security interface wasn’t that intuitive (whitelisting is a bit easier with Avast One’s interface).

-AVG also provides reasonably good web security, protecting against malicious websites, phishing attempts, and unsafe downloads.
+AVG also provides reasonably good web security.
 Its real-time protection blocked most phishing sites I tried to visit and flagged a few potential threats on the pages I browsed.

 The Web Shield feature prevented me from downloading malicious files and stopped me from clicking on risky links in search results or emails.
-While AVG’s web protection is top-notch, it didn’t perform quite as well as Avast, but it’s still a strong option for secure browsing.
+Overall, AVG’s web protection didn’t perform quite as well as Avast, but it’s still a strong option for secure browsing.
+I like the inclusion of the email scanner, which scans email attachments for malware and warns you of viruses by putting a warning in the email subject line.

-Features — Avast Offers Versatile Security Tools for Everyday Users
+Features — Avast Offers More Versatile Security Tools for Everyday Users

 - Ransomware protection.